top of page

 18 Graduates in the Class of 2022

-The Class of 2022 marks the 19th graduating class at Wye River Upper School - and the largest graduating class to date!
+The Class of 2022 marked the 19th graduating class at Wye River Upper School - and the largest graduating class to date!

 18 Graduates in the Class of 2022